 Medicare Prescription Drug Coverage (Part D)

-** As of January 1, 2011, the amount you pay for Medicare Prescription Drug coverage may be higher based on your income.**
+- The amount you pay for Part D coverage may differ based on your income.